NumericPrime/QuvaFramework/README.md

 # Quva
 An Java-based Framework to use Quantumannealers

-This API allows quantumannealing using Java.
-This API is made for people new to quantumannealing.
-It adds many features beyond basic manipulation of the hamilton matrix such as basic mathematical operations and variables.
+This Framework allows quantumannealing using Java.
+It is made for people new to quantumannealing and adds many features beyond basic manipulation of the hamilton matrix such as basic mathematical operations and variables, as well es polynomial equations.
 Quva can also let a simulation of the quantumannealer run and solve the QUBO-Problem as well as send the hamiltonmatrix to a real quantumannealer.
-Quva also allows reading the results and postprocessing them.
+It also allows reading the results and postprocessing them.
 <details>
 <summary>Examples</summary>
 <details><summary>n-Queens Problem</summary>